sathyamus/ReadME/BigData.md

 #### HDI cluster issues

+ - Oozie is not able to authenticate to send the request to spark GSS initiate failed
+   JA009 : Couldn't setup connection for oozie
+   JA009 : Operation category WRITE is not supported in state standby.
- - Oozie is not able to authenticate to send the request to spark Solution : AD connection was lost and could not restore, restart NameNode for the fix.
+   Solution : AD connection was lost and could not restore, restart NameNode for the fix.

    oozie job -oozie http://namenodeip:11000/oozie -info 0000101-1234-oozie-oozi-W \